reflectoring/reflectoring.github.io/content/blog/2023/2023-09-04-nodejs-rate-limiter.md

 The Sliding Window Algorithm offers flexibility and adaptability.
 It dynamically responds to fluctuations in request rates, ensuring that our rate-limiting strategy remains in sync with the evolving demands of our application.

 ### Leaky Bucket Algorithm
-The Leaky Bucket algorithm, like the Token Bucket, maintains a fixed token generation rate.
-However, its distinctiveness lies in how it "leaks" tokens at a steady rate rather than accumulating them.
+The Leaky Bucket algorithm is based on the idea of a bucket that leaks water at a specified rate.
 Here's how it works:

+Think of each API request as a drop of water that enters this bucket.
+The bucket has a maximum capacity, defining its limits for incoming requests.

-Imagine requests as water droplets and visualize a bucket with a set capacity and a tiny hole at its bottom.
-As incoming requests arrive, they fill up this bucket.
-When the bucket reaches its limit and additional requests pour in, they are either discarded or rejected, representing rate limiting in action.
+As requests flow in, they fill the bucket.
+If more requests arrive and the bucket hits its maximum capacity, excess requests are either discarded or rejected.

-At regular intervals or a steady rate, the bucket releases ( leaks ) some of its contents through the hole at the bottom.
-This controlled drainage is determined by a predefined rate limit configuration.
-Consequently, the Leaky Bucket ensures a consistent and well-managed processing rate, even in the face of request surges.
+The bucket consistently releases or "leaks" its contents at regular intervals, controlled by a predefined rate limit configuration.
+Requests are processed and sent to the API at a fixed rate, matching the bucket's leakage rate.

-The Leaky Bucket Algorithm delivers a dependable rate of request processing.
-However, it operates on a first-come, first-served basis, treating all requests equally.
-For prioritizing requests based on specific criteria, additional mechanisms may be necessary.
+In essence, the Leaky Bucket guarantees a steady and well-managed request processing rate, even during traffic spikes.
+It maintains a reliable pace of request handling.
+However, it treats all requests equally on a first-come, first-served basis.
+To prioritize requests based on specific criteria, additional mechanisms may need to be implemented.

 In the next section, we will look at how to implement a rate limiter in our Node.js application, and how to use a Rate limiter both globally across all routes and on a specific route.